AndyZhaoly/cs207-FinalProject/docs/milestone1.tex.md

 - exp
 - sqrt

+### 2.2 Graph Structure of Calculations

+This approach naturally lends itself to writing out a complex function as the composite of

+### 2.3 Dual Numbers

-## How to Use <PACKAGE NAME>
+## How to Use `Autodiff`

 This package will be primarily used by software developers and students looking to perform forward-mode differentiation on an expression at a given point.

 The implementation will focus on the command line interface between the user and the program.
-To start, the user shall create and then activate a virtual environment with `conda create -n [EXAMPLE_ENVIRONMENT] python=3.7 anaconda` and `source activate [EXAMPLE_ENVIRONMENT].
+To start, the user shall create and then activate a virtual environment with `conda create -n [EXAMPLE_ENVIRONMENT] python=3.7 anaconda` and `source activate [EXAMPLE_ENVIRONMENT]`.

 After the environment is created, the user can then install our package with conda or pip install.